Texas city bans abortion, allows family to sue providers, helpers

 Lubbock, home to some 260,000 people, is the 25th such "sanctuary city" - all but two in Texas - to have banned abortions in the last two years.

-Drucilla Tigner, a policy and advocacy strategist for ACLU-Texas, noted that most other towns that have passed similar sanctuary city measures have populations of a few hundred or thousand, and often have no medical providers whatsoever, let alone one that provides abortions, as Lubbock does.
+Drucilla Tigner, a policy and advocacy strategist for ACLU-Texas, said most other towns that have passed similar sanctuary city measures have populations of a few hundred or thousand, and often have no medical providers whatsoever, let alone one that provides abortions, as Lubbock does.

 The Lubbock ordinance bans abortion in all cases except when a woman's life is in danger.
-It also allows family members of any woman who has an abortion to sue the provider or anyone who assisted the woman in receiving an abortion.
+It also allows any private citizen of Texas and also the family member of any woman who has an abortion to sue the provider or anyone who assisted.

 Nearly 63% of votes cast in the May 1 election supported Lubbock's abortion measure, the county elections office said Monday.
 Turnout was 22.6%.
 The measure is expected to take effect once the official tally is complete, which could take up to a month.

 The American Civil Liberties Union on Monday said it is weighing legal measures, calling the Lubbock vote unconstitutional and detrimental to women's health.
-The ACLU has sued other such "sanctuary cities" in Texas in a case that awaits a ruling.
+The ACLU last year sued other such "sanctuary cities" in Texas.
+That lawsuit was dropped after the ordinances were changed to remove wording that labeled two reproductive rights groups as criminal organizations.

 Lubbock is a medical hub for 1 million people in West Texas.
 The ordinance "has a huge impact on not just the people of Lubbock, but that entire region," Tigner said.